aplazame/ios-sdk/README.md

 -------

-Aplazame is Copyright (c) 2017 Aplazame, inc. It is free software, and may be redistributed under the terms specified in the [LICENSE] file.
+Aplazame is Copyright (c) 2017 Aplazame, inc. It is free software, and may be redistributed under the terms specified in the [LICENSE](/LICENSE.txt) file.

-[LICENSE]: /LICENSE

 About
 -----